apr3vau/lw-plugins/README.md

 	(dolist (file (directory #P"~/common-lisp/lw-plugins/*.lisp"))
 	  (compile-file file :load t))

-And we also provide an ASDF system file.
+There's also an ASDF system file.
 You can load it using ASDF:

 	(require "asdf")
 	(asdf:load-system :lw-plugins)